-Helical-Worm gearmotors and Helical-Bevel gearmotors will provide right angle outputs.
-Helical-worm can be cost advantageous for larger reduction ratios.
+Helical-Worm gearmotors and Helical-Bevel gearmotors will provide right-angle outputs.
+The Helical-worm can be cost advantageous for larger reduction ratios.
 Helical-bevel has the advantage of better efficiency, which can possibly equate to a smaller motor.

-There is also an option in KEB-Drive to leave off the gearing if are just interested in selecting a servo or induction motor.
+There is an option in KEB-DRIVE to leave off the gearing.
+This is common when people are interested in selecting a servo or induction motor.

 3. Motor Selection (Size, voltage, frequency)

-Working to the right, I then select the size of the motor I want.
+Working to the right, select the size of the motor.
 Options for both Induction motors and AC Servo motors are listed.
 Here is a comparison of the advantages between servo and induction motors.